Baccarat Chart

 Here's what the markings mean:

-Dragon tails
+Dragon Tails

 The dragon tail is a Player or Banker winning streak of 7 or more consecutive wins.
 The standard scorecard is 6 squares tall, so when the winning streak is longer than that, the "tail" turns right at the bottom.